-A non-banking financial company, as put forth by the RBI Act, means a financial entity that is a company which is registered under the provisions of the Companies Act, 2013.
-This company is found to be engaged in the activities related to advances and loans, securities acquisition which are issued by the government of India and other bonds and stocks.
+A non-banking financial company, as put forth by the RBI Act, means a financial entity that is a company that is registered under the provisions of the Companies Act, 2013.
+This company is found to be engaged in activities related to advances and loans, securities acquisition which are issued by the government of India and other bonds and stocks.
 It also includes under its garb the following:

 - Insurance business

 However, it does not include under its regime, any institution whose business (principle) is related to the of sale or purchase of goods, any activity that is industrial or agricultural in nature etc.

 - What Makes NBFCs Different From Banks?

 - How to go About Registering an NBFC?

 - Registration of NBFC: Requirements

 On the other hand a residuary non-banking company consists of a company that is engaged as under any scheme in the activity of receiving deposits by means of contributions.

 There are various types of NBFCs which are enumerated as follows:

 - Loan company